actions-marketplace-validations/CryptosoftInc_Cryptosoft-SBOM-generator/README.md

-# GitHub action to uplaod SBOM to OWASP Dependency Track
+# GitHub action to upload SBOM to OWASP Dependency Track

 This GitHub action will create a a valid Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies and then will upload to OWASP DT TRACK.